The-Academic-Observatory/coki-oa-web/README.md

 Make sure that `COKI_API_URL` is pointing to a running version of the API, as it will be used during the build process.

 #### Deploy Preview
+Make sure that you are in the `dashboard` directory.

 Pull preview project config:
 ```bash
 vercel pull --environment=preview